Panasonic NN-SN686S Thermal Fuse Blown — Step-by-Step Guide

 Step 3: High-Voltage Capacitor Safety Discharge

-Locate the large cylindrical high-voltage capacitor, which is typically mounted vertically near the magnetron on the right side of the internal cavity.
-The capacitor in the Panasonic NN-SN686S is black and approximately 4 inches tall.
-Using an insulated flathead screwdriver, carefully touch the metal blade across both terminals simultaneously to discharge any stored energy.
+Locate the large cylindrical high-voltage capacitor, typically mounted vertically near the magnetron on the right side of the internal cavity.
+The capacitor in the Panasonic NN-SN686S is black and about four inches tall.
+Using an insulated flathead screwdriver, carefully touch the metal blade across both terminals at the same time to discharge any stored energy.
 You may see a small spark, which is normal.
 Perform this discharge procedure three times, waiting 30 seconds between each discharge to ensure complete safety.

 Step 4: Locating the Thermal Fuse